usnistgov/alignn/README.md

 ### 3) On Materials project 2018 dataset

 The results from models other than ALIGNN are reported as given in corresponding papers, not necessarily reproduced by us.
-You can also refer to [MatBench](https://matbench.materialsproject.org/) project to check the performance of ALIGNN model on the Materials project and other databases.

 |     Prop    |     Unit      |     MAD     |     CFID     |     CGCNN    |     MEGNet    |     SchNet    |     ALIGNN    |     MAD:MAE    |
 |-------------|---------------|-------------|--------------|--------------|---------------|---------------|---------------|----------------|